The Goldilocks of Pragmatic Understanding: Fine-Tuning Strategy Matters for Implicature Resolution by LLMs: Introduction

-InstructGPT's response\footnote{Appendix \ref{appendix:opener-example} contains details on how this answer was obtained from InstructGPT-3.} is a perfectly fine answer to the question, but a human might answer differently.
+GPT-3's response\footnote{Appendix \ref{appendix:opener-example} contains details on how this completion was obtained from text-davinci-002} is a perfectly fine answer to the question, but a human might answer differently.
 They might respond ``it's in your bag," bypassing the obvious follow-up question (``where is it?'').
-Giving such a helpful and efficient answer is an example of pragmatic language usage that goes beyond the semantic meaning of utterances.
-Meaning is not only determined by a combination of words, but also context, beliefs, and social institutions \citep{grice:1975,huang:2017}.
-Consider another exchange where Esther asks her friend Juan ``Can you come to my party on Friday?'' and Juan responds ``I have to work.''.
-We resolve Juan's response into a decline by using the contextual commonsense knowledge that having to work on a Friday night precludes attendance.
-Both these exchanges contain an \textit{implicature}---utterances that convey something other than their literal meaning\footnote{In Appendix \ref{appendix:sec:background} we present a comprehensive introduction to implicature.}.
-Implicatures illustrate how context contributes to meaning; distinguishing writing and speaking from communicating \citep{green:1996}.
-We cannot fully understand utterances without understanding their implications, nor can a computational model.
+Giving such a helpful and efficient answer is an example of pragmatic language use that goes beyond the mere production of semantically plausible and consistent utterances.
+Meaning is not only determined by a combination of words, but also context, beliefs, and social institutions \citep{wittgenstein:1953,grice:1975,huang:2017}.
+Consider another exchange where Esther asks her friend Juan ``Can you come to my party on Friday?'' and Juan responds ``I have to work''.
+We resolve Juan's response as him declining the invitation by using the contextual commonsense knowledge that having to work on a Friday night precludes attendance.
+Both these exchanges contain an \textit{implicature}---utterances that convey something other than their literal meaning.\footnote{In Appendix \ref{appendix:sec:background} we present an introduction to implicature.} Implicatures illustrate how context contributes to meaning; distinguishing writing and speaking from communicating \citep{green:1996}.
+We cannot fully understand utterances without understanding their implications.
 Indeed, the term ``communication'' presupposes the speaker's implications are understood by the addressee.
-Being able to resolve seemingly completely novel implicatures and---more broadly---engage in pragmatic understanding constitutes an essential and ubiquitous aspect of our every day usage of language.
+Being able to resolve completely novel implicatures and, more broadly, engage in pragmatic understanding constitutes an essential and ubiquitous aspect of our every day use of language.